It’s the month of May, and the 148th running of the Kentucky Derby is set to take place Saturday at Churchill Downs in Louisville.

 Ohioans not making the trip to Kentucky to witness in-person the “fastest two minutes in sports” have an opportunity to engage in some of the Kentucky Derby traditions at a few racinos across the Buckeye State.

 Sports betting became legal when Gov. Mike DeWine signed HB 29 on Dec.
-22, but the online sports betting platforms aren’t expected to become active until the end of 2022.
+22, but the online sports betting platforms and apps aren’t expected to become active until the end of 2022.
 The Ohio Casino Control Commission announced on Wednesday that it will open the application window for potential sports betting licenses on June 15.
 The law states that sports wagering must be launched by Jan.
 1, 2023.

 Nonetheless, placing bets on horse races is an option at racinos in Ohio.
 In the spirit of the Derby, some are offering promotional events to coincide with the race, for which post time is set for 6:57 p.m.